๐Ÿ•ต๏ธCrime and Human Development

 4. A neighborhood experiences high crime rates despite having many individual residents with strong personal bonds to family.
 Which theorist's work best explains this pattern, and what concept would you apply?

-5. An FRQ presents a case study of a 14-year-old who began shoplifting after joining a new peer group, but has no history of early childhood behavior problems and strong family attachment.
+5. A case study describes a 14-year-old who began shoplifting after joining a new peer group, but has no history of early childhood behavior problems and strong family attachment.
 Using at least two theorists from this guide, explain this pattern and predict whether the behavior will persist into adulthood.